Translate:

 Eighth, avoid making judgements about others based on physical characteristics, background, gender, socioeconomic status, education, occupation, family size, religious beliefs, political affiliation, or similar attributes.

-Ninth, explore various cultures through travel, literature, and music.
+Ninth, explore various cultures through friendships, travel, literature, and music.

-Tenth, study the ten irrational cognitive distortions and consult with a qualified mental health professional who upholds ethical standards, promotes non-violence, demonstrates respect and inclusivity, and does not employ conversion therapy or coercive techniques.
+Tenth, study the ten irrational cognitive distortions and consult with a qualified mental health professional who upholds ethical standards, promotes non-violence, demonstrates respect and inclusivity for everyone, and does not employ black and white thinking, conversion therapy or coercive techniques, brainwashing techniques, etc.

 Blaming one group while absolving others risks scapegoating and distracts from the larger, more difficult work of genuine accountability.
 Narratives built upon accusation and defense can entrench cycles of blame, obscuring the shared responsibility that all societies bear for the persistence of abuse.
 Reducing the complexity of history to binaries—oppressor versus victim, good versus evil—fails to capture the sprawling landscape of human experience and suffering.